 Into the heart of the desert: to Uchquduq

-Ask anyone over 35 in the former Soviet Union about Uchquduq (meaning 3 wells in Uzbek) and they will start humming this song.
+Ask anyone born before 1985 in the former Soviet Union about Uchquduq (meaning 3 wells in Uzbek) and they will start humming this song.

 Uchquduq was founded in 1958, as a uranium mining town, supplying raw material for the nuclear weapons testing in Kurchatov.
 Uranium is still mined here to this day, as well as gold.

 There is nothing spectacular to see here, but if you are driving, it’s the only place to refuel between Nukus and Navoiy.

 The road from Navoiy to Nukus over Uchquduq is in good repair, only the last 100 km to Nukus are very bumpy.
 But you might get stopped by checkpoints.
 Latest reports indicate no trouble, though.